stonemjs/docs/src/docs/architecture/adapter.md

 ---

 Adapters in Stone.js are the official bridge between your application and the outside world.
-Whether you’re running in a Node.js server, a FaaS like AWS Lambda, a browser, or a CLI — adapters make it all feel the same from your application’s perspective.
+Whether you’re running in a Node.js server, a FaaS like AWS Lambda, a browser, or a CLI, adapters make it all feel the same from your application’s perspective.

 ### What is an adapter?